mgroupntua/NumericalAnalyzers/programming/Chapter4.md

 ## Example 4: Newmark Dynamic Analysis Tests

-The present example demonstrates the behavior of the Newmark analyzer.
+The present example demonstrates the behavior of the Newmark dynamic analyzer.
 To this purpose Example 9.4 from [1] is solved.

 The Mocking technique will be used, since no elements are used in this example.
 This method